 - Appointed by the Chair of the Department of Mathematics and chaired by the Advisor.
 A co-chair from the Department of Mathematics is required if the Advisor is not a member of the Department of Mathematics.

 - At least 4 faculty members with Graduate Faculty Status, including the University Representative and 3 faculty members of the Department of Mathematics.

 - Supervises the program of study of the ACM student and monitors progress toward completion.

 - Conducts the Ph.D.
-Candidacy Examination (the outside member is not required for this examination), the Prospectus Examination and the Dissertation Defense Examination.
+Candidacy Examination and the Dissertation Defense Examination.